The Estée Lauder Companies (NYSE:EL) Issues FY 2022 Earnings Guidance

-The Estée Lauder Companies (NYSE:EL) last announced its quarterly earnings data on Wednesday, August 18th.
-The company reported $0.78 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.50 by $0.28.
+The Estée Lauder Companies (NYSE:EL) last released its quarterly earnings data on Wednesday, August 18th.
+The company reported $0.78 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.50 by $0.28.
+The business had revenue of $3.94 billion for the quarter, compared to the consensus estimate of $3.75 billion.
 The Estée Lauder Companies had a return on equity of 44.03% and a net margin of 17.70%.
-The firm had revenue of $3.94 billion during the quarter, compared to analysts’ expectations of $3.75 billion.
-During the same period in the previous year, the firm earned ($0.53) EPS.
-The company’s quarterly revenue was up 62.0% compared to the same quarter last year.
-On average, equities analysts anticipate that The Estée Lauder Companies will post 7.51 EPS for the current year.
+The company’s revenue was up 62.0% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted ($0.53) EPS.
+As a group, research analysts predict that The Estée Lauder Companies will post 7.51 EPS for the current fiscal year.

-EL has been the subject of a number of research analyst reports.
-Berenberg Bank boosted their price target on The Estée Lauder Companies from $327.00 to $383.00 and gave the stock a buy rating in a report on Monday, August 23rd.
-Jefferies Financial Group restated a buy rating and set a $384.00 price objective on shares of The Estée Lauder Companies in a research report on Friday, August 20th.
-Deutsche Bank Aktiengesellschaft upped their price target on The Estée Lauder Companies from $322.00 to $347.00 and gave the company a hold rating in a research report on Friday, August 20th.
-Wells Fargo & Company upped their price target on The Estée Lauder Companies from $340.00 to $360.00 and gave the company an overweight rating in a research report on Friday, August 20th.
-Finally, Telsey Advisory Group upped their price target on The Estée Lauder Companies from $355.00 to $377.00 and gave the company an outperform rating in a research report on Friday, August 20th.
-Five equities research analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $338.35.
+EL has been the subject of a number of recent research reports.
+DA Davidson lifted their price objective on shares of The Estée Lauder Companies from $367.00 to $393.00 and gave the stock a buy rating in a research note on Friday, August 20th.
+Jefferies Financial Group reissued a buy rating and set a $384.00 price objective on shares of The Estée Lauder Companies in a research note on Friday, August 20th.
+Deutsche Bank Aktiengesellschaft upped their price objective on The Estée Lauder Companies from $322.00 to $347.00 and gave the company a hold rating in a research report on Friday, August 20th.
+Telsey Advisory Group boosted their target price on The Estée Lauder Companies from $355.00 to $377.00 and gave the company an outperform rating in a research report on Friday, August 20th.
+Finally, Morgan Stanley increased their price target on The Estée Lauder Companies from $350.00 to $365.00 and gave the company an overweight rating in a report on Monday, August 23rd.
+Five equities research analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $338.35.

-In other The Estée Lauder Companies news, major shareholder Zinterhofer Aerin Lauder Trust sold 170,000 shares of The Estée Lauder Companies stock in a transaction on Tuesday, June 8th.
-The shares were sold at an average price of $301.46, for a total transaction of $51,248,200.00.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, insider John Demsey sold 6,500 shares of The Estée Lauder Companies stock in a transaction on Friday, August 20th.
-The stock was sold at an average price of $327.53, for a total value of $2,128,945.00.
+In other The Estée Lauder Companies news, Director Barry S. Sternlicht sold 4,576 shares of the company’s stock in a transaction on Friday, August 20th.
+The stock was sold at an average price of $329.42, for a total transaction of $1,507,425.92.
+Following the completion of the sale, the director now owns 35,558 shares in the company, valued at $11,713,516.36.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, major shareholder Zinterhofer Aerin Lauder Trust sold 184,293 shares of the company’s stock in a transaction on Wednesday, August 25th.
+The stock was sold at an average price of $335.95, for a total value of $61,913,233.35.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 511,948 shares of company stock worth $163,492,967 over the last ninety days.
-Insiders own 13.95% of the company’s stock.
+Insiders sold 360,567 shares of company stock valued at $118,735,672 in the last quarter.
+13.95% of the stock is owned by company insiders.

 A hedge fund recently raised its stake in The Estée Lauder Companies stock.
-Morgan Stanley boosted its position in The Estée Lauder Companies Inc. (NYSE:EL) by 100.7% during the second quarter, according to its most recent 13F filing with the SEC.
-The firm owned 3,778,605 shares of the company’s stock after acquiring an additional 1,895,658 shares during the period.
-Morgan Stanley owned 1.04% of The Estée Lauder Companies worth $1,201,900,000 as of its most recent SEC filing.
-56.00% of the stock is currently owned by institutional investors and hedge funds.
+Morgan Stanley raised its stake in The Estée Lauder Companies Inc. (NYSE:EL) by 100.7% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 3,778,605 shares of the company’s stock after purchasing an additional 1,895,658 shares during the period.
+Morgan Stanley owned about 1.04% of The Estée Lauder Companies worth $1,201,900,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+56.00% of the stock is owned by hedge funds and other institutional investors.

 About The Estée Lauder Companies

-The Estée Lauder Companies, Inc engages in the manufacturing of skin care, makeup, fragrance and hair care products.
-It sells products under the following brand names: Estée Lauder, Clinique, Origins, MAC, Bobbi Brown, La Mer, Jo Malone London, Aveda, and Too Faced.
-Its channels primarily consist of department stores, specialty multi-brand retailers, upscale perfumeries and pharmacies, and prestige salons and spas.
+The Estée Lauder Companies, Inc engages in the manufacture of skin care, makeup, fragrance and hair care products.
+It sells products under the following brand names: Estée Lauder, Clinique, Origins, MAC, Bobbi Brown, La Mer, Jo Malone London, Aveda and Too Faced.
+Its channels consist of department stores, multi-brand retailers, upscale perfumeries and pharmacies, and prestige salons and spas.

 Receive News & Ratings for The Estée Lauder Companies Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for The Estée Lauder Companies and related companies with MarketBeat.com's FREE daily email newsletter.